-SFNs, as well as other oxidants, have recently been shown to stimulate HSF1, the key transcription factor conferring cellular protection to agents causing protein misfolding (39, 40).
-We therefore sought to determine whether SFN-induced NEAT1 expression depends on a mechanism involving HSF1.
-SFN treatment indeed induced a mobility shift of HSF1, which is associated with its activation, and nuclear accumulation of the protein (Fig. 3, A and B).
-Consistent with the observed shift and nuclear translocation of HSF1, SFN potently induced the expression of the Hsp70 mRNA, a prominent target gene of HSF1 (Fig. 3C).
-We next transfected MCF7 cells with two different siRNAs specifically silencing HSF1 expression, and we determined the effect on SFN-induced NEAT1 expression.
+SFN-induced NEAT1 expression and paraspeckle formation are dependent on HSF1 activation, and nuclear accumulation of the protein (Fig. 3, A and B).
+Consistent with the observed shift and nuclear translocation of HSF1, SFN potently induced the expression of the HSP70 mRNA, a prominent target gene of HSF1 (Fig. 3C).
+We next transfected MCF7 cells with two different siRNAs specifically silencing HSF1 expression, and determined the effect on SFN-induced NEAT1 expression.
 Both siRNAs significantly reduced the increase in NEAT1 levels observed after SFN treatment (Fig. 3D).
 The same was observed when HSF1 expression was silenced in SFN-treated HeLa cells (Fig. 3E).
-To determine whether SFN-induced paraspeckle formation depends on HSF1, we performed co-immuno-FISH analyses on control and HSF1-depleted cells using an HSF1 antibody and probes specifically binding to NEAT1_2.
-In line with the observations described above, SFN enhanced the nuclear staining of HSF1 (Fig. 4, A and B) and the formation of $NEAT1_2$ containing paraspeckles (Fig. 4, A and C).
-Importantly, SFN-induced paraspeckle formation was severely compromised in HSF1-depleted cells (Fig. 4, A and C).
-Taken together, our data clearly demonstrate that HSF1 is essential for increased NEAT1 expression and paraspeckle formation as a response to SFN-treatment in MCF7 cells.
+To determine if SFN-induced paraspeckle formation is dependent on HSF1, we performed co-immuno-FISH analyses on control and HSF1-depleted cells using an HSF1 antibody and probes specifically binding to NEAT1 2.
+In line with the observations described above, SFN enhanced the nuclear staining of HSF1 (Fig. 4, A and B) and the formation of NEAT1\2 containing paraspeckles (Fig. 4, A and C).
+Importantly, SFNinduced paraspeckle formation was severely compromised in HSF1-depleted cells (Fig. 4, A and C).
+Taken together, our data clearly demonstrate that HSF1 is essential for increased NEAT1 expression and paraspeckle formation as response to SFN-treatment in MCF7 cells.